 Letting him go was easily one of the hardest things I’ve ever had to do because I not only loved him more than anything in the world, he was also my best friend.

-And although I was devastated in the months that followed this break-up, I realised with time that if he truly loved me, he’d have fought for me and somehow found a way to be with me instead of coming up with multiple excuses that featured God, his parents or my past.
+And although I was devastated in the months that followed this break-up, I realized with time that if he truly loved me, he’d have fought for me and somehow found a way to be with me instead of coming up with multiple excuses that featured God, his parents or my past.

-I have gone through many ups and downs like watching my mom fighting a losing battle with cancer, going through a painful divorce but getting over someone I loved was by far my biggest challenge.
+I have gone through many ups and downs like watching my mom fighting a losing battle with cancer, and going through a painful divorce but getting over someone I loved was by far my biggest challenge.

 I knew I wasn’t the only one going through this ordeal, and this is why I have decided to write a post that will walk you through a break-up that is currently crushing you.